 To anyone else thinking of achieving certification, I would advise them: it is a serious undertaking that involves documenting every business process - a literal mountain of paperwork.
 But there are many levels beneath the surface of having ISO 27001 certification.
-Knowing the depth of the work in advance is critical to avoid the risk of failure.
+Knowing the depth of the work in advance is critical to avoiding the risk of failure.
 It is definitely not something to undertake as a box-ticking exercise.

-If you want to be the best in your field and execute against your strategy, you need to have all of the tools in order to do it.
-This certification is that tool and it is already proving useful; opening doors to the biggest corporations as well as to smaller enterprises.
+If you want to be the best in your field and execute against your strategy, you need to have all the tools to do it.
+This certification is that tool and it is already proving useful, opening doors to the biggest corporations as well as to smaller enterprises.
 The benefits for Glantus have been both internal to us as an organisation, and external in terms of how customers that it will always deliver, that it keeps to best practices and that its people and culture are the best they can be, then business growth will follow.